RedHatTraining/DO328-apps/adopt-a-pup/web-app/README.md

-# Adopt-A-Pup React WebApp
+# Adopt-A-Pup Frontend React WebApp

-**IN PROGRESS**

-This is the frontend application that displays data from our ADOPT-A-PUP application.
+The frontend web-app is a React HTML5 application that serves as a UI for backend services.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 The entry point is at `src/index.tsx`.

-# Documentation

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Image build scripts

-You can generate images for `1.0` and `2.0` version of the application.

-To build `1.0`, run `./scripts/build_image_v1`.

-To build `2.0`, run `./scripts/build_image_v2`.

-To push the generated images to quay, run `podman push quay.io/redhattraining/ossm-adopt-a-pup-webapp`.

-## Development: Available NPM Scripts
+## Prerequisites

+Node version >= 12

+## Dependency installation

-Before anything else, install dependencies:
+Before starting development, install dependencies with `npm`:

 ```sh
 npm ci
 ```

-Also, if you want to inject env variables, create a `.env` file.
-For example:
+## Frontend environment variables

+Backend services urls, as well as other configurations are injected into the app as environment variables.
+The application automatically reads any environment variables specified in file called `.env`.

+To specify these variables.
+Create the `.env` file as follows:

 ```
 REACT_APP_NEWS_ENABLED=1